 Cycling Without Age is an international movement that started in Copenhagen in 2012 and has now spread to 41 countries around the world.
 It has taken off in the UK over the last year, following the amazing video from a Scottish project, which understandably went viral.

-We are delighted to be able to bring this to York and to be official affiliates of the movement.
-We will be following the Cycling Without Age original and wonderful principles of active citizenship, bringing generations closer, generosity and kindness, slowing down, telling and listening to stories, creating new relationships and the right to enjoy life on a bike and the wind in your hair, no matter how old you are.
+We follow the Cycling Without Age original and wonderful principles of active citizenship, bringing generations closer, generosity and kindness, slowing down, telling and listening to stories, creating new relationships and the right to enjoy life on a bike and the wind in your hair, no matter how old you are.
 Look out for the international Cycling Without Age brand in our work!

 Everyone has a great time!
 Older folk enjoy getting out more, fresh air, contact with the natural world and interacting with community life and companionship.
-Community Pedallers enjoy the same and the company of older folk and their stories, and have great fun pedalling people around.
+Community Pedallers enjoy the same and the company of older folk and their stories on the intergenerational Rides, and have great fun pedalling people around.

 Cycling Without Age creates a world where we can tangibly grow happiness – with the simple act of connecting generations to each other, the outdoors and the local community, on a bicycle ride.